 In parallel, David has developed new areas of expertise in relation to Mental Health, Adults with Incapacity and Human Rights Law.
 He has written three published textbooks on the evolving area of Mental Health Law in Scotland, and is a regular contributor to the “Scots Law Times” on significant new cases.
 David’s other current writing projects include a new Chapter for the SULI Environmental Law Textbook and updating the Planning section of the “Scottish Human Rights Service”

-David has also gained substantial experience as a Procurator Fiscal Depute, and successfully prosecuted in a number of cases at Sheriff and Jury level.
+David has also gained substantial experience as a Procurator Fiscal Depute and Crown Junior, and successfully prosecuted in a number of cases at Sheriff and Jury level.
 He intends to develop this background, particularly in relation to Criminal Appeal work.

 David has a deep and genuine commitment to making his skills available to the Third Sector, and particularly to clients who require assistance on a pro bono basis.
-He has been a Director of Reeltime Music – an award – winning Community Youth Music Project in a deprived area – for over 10 years and is also a supporter of the Faculty’s Free Legal Services Unit, which he has assisted in Employment cases.
-David is also a supporter of Planning Democracy, the Mental Disability Advocacy Centre as well as a member of the Pro Bono Panel of Inspiring Scotland.
+He has been a Director of Reeltime Music – an award – winning Community Youth Music Project in a deprived area – for over 14 years and is also a supporter of the Faculty’s Free Legal Services Unit, which he has assisted in Employment cases.
+David is also a supporter of Planning Democracy, Validity (formerly the Mental Disability Advocacy Centre) as well as a member of the Pro Bono Panel of Inspiring Scotland.

 David provides a high quality and responsive service underpinned by integrity, which focuses on the expectation of Clients and their Agents in a rapidly – evolving Legal Services market.
 A constructive, inquiring and emphatic approach characterises David’s professional ethos.
 He communicates in a manner and at a level appropriate to his audience, and as demonstrated by the forthcoming publication of a Plain English Guide to Mental Health Law, seeks to demystify complex legal issues.